WesleeS/MART341-WebDesign/README.md

 - 10/22 Another delay of 2 assignment uploads and then writing a changelog.
 Added a page for the American Robin for assign-7 and the Grey-Go-Away for assign-8
 - 10/29 feeling the effects of my covid shot update.
 Ouch.
 Oh and assignment 9 is added with a basic how-to for quilting
 - 11/5 Oh!
 It was just 1 week since my shot.
 Anyhoo, assignment 10 is from me birdwatching last week while fevered
+- 11/12 Assignment 11!
+A slight notice that i'll be missing at the end of november for a convention, so i'll definately make my assignment...
+13(?) about that.